kanidm/kanidm/book/src/frequently_asked_questions.md

 While RSA is cryptographically sound, to achieve the same level as security as ECDSA it requires signatures and keys that are significantly larger.
 This has costs for network transmission and CPU time to verify these signatures.
 At this time (2024) to achieve the same level of security as a 256 bit ECDSA, RSA requires a 3072 bit key.
-Similar a 384 bit ECDSA key requires a 8192 bit RSA for equivalent cryptographic strength, and a 521 bit ECDSA key would likely require a 16884 bit RSA key (or greater).
+Similarly a 384 bit ECDSA key requires a 8192 bit RSA for equivalent cryptographic strength, and a 521 bit ECDSA key would likely require a 16884 bit RSA key (or greater).

-This means that going forward more applications will require ECDSA over RSA due to it's increased strength for significantly faster and smaller key sizes.
+This means that going forward more applications will require ECDSA over RSA due to its increased strength for significantly faster and smaller key sizes.

 Where this has more serious costs is our future desire to add support for Hardware Security Modules.